Skip to contents

 QC types used for drift correction

-Apply to each batch separately if TRUE (the default), or across all batches if FALSE.
+Logical.
+Apply the correction to each batch separately (TRUE, default) or across all batches (FALSE).

 replace_previous

 Logical.
-Replace previous correction (TRUE), or adds on top of previous correction (FALSE).
-Default is TRUE.
+Replace existing correction (TRUE, default) or layer on top of it (FALSE).

 conditional_correction

-Determines whether drift correction should be applied to all species unconditionally (TRUE) or only when the sample CV after smoothing is below the ratio threshold specified by cv_ratio_threshold.
+Determines whether drift correction should be applied to all features unconditionally (TRUE) or only when the difference of sample CV before vs after smoothing is below the threshold specified by cv_diff_threshold.

 log_transform_internal